Paya Lebar MRT station: East–West Line

-As with most of the above-ground stations along the EWL, the station was built without platform screen doors.
-Half-height platform screen doors, which prevent commuters from falling onto the train tracks, were installed on 28 October 2011 and commenced operations on 11 January 2012.
+As with most of the elevated stations along the East-West line, the station was initially built without platform screen doors.
+Following a rise in track intrusions as well as commuters slipping when rushing for the train, the LTA and SMRT decided to install platform screen doors.
+After several successful tests at Jurong East, Yishun and Pasir Ris, half-height platform screen doors were eventually installed and commenced operations at Paya Lebar station by March 2012.
 In addition, high-volume low-speed fans were installed and started operations since 14 July that year together with Kembangan station.
 Privacy screens were installed at some parts from Paya Lebar Road all the way to Geylang East Central, to minimise the noise impact from residents since October 2016 and completed in May 2017.

-Circle line
+Circle Line

 Contract 823 for the construction of Paya Lebar station was awarded to Lum Chang Building Contractors Pte Ltd-Nishimatsu Construction Co.
 Ltd. joint venture at a contract sum of S$322 million.
 The contract also includes the construction of the Mountbatten and Dakota stations.
 Construction of the station started in August 2002.

 On 16 March 2003, several roads around the station, including Paya Lebar Road, Eunos Avenue 5 and Tanjong Katong Road, were converted to one-way traffic to facilitate the construction.
 A bus stop was also temporary relocated in front of Singapore Post Centre.
 A stretch of Sims Avenue was also temporarily realigned from 26 August 2003 until two months later.
 When the roads were reinstated, an extra lane for each direction of Paya Lebar Road was added.

 The Circle line station faced a major civil engineering challenge with regard to the underpinning of two existing EWL viaduct pillars.
 The pillars foundations were obstructing the construction works needed for the station.
 This was the first time such an operation was conducted in Singapore, especially on a live, heavy-capacity MRT line.
 A concrete wall, a concrete beam and a powerful jacking device were used to transfer the load of the viaduct to other structures.
 It was followed by the removal of the old piles and construction of new piles to support the viaduct.
 Many monitoring devices were installed and key engineers looked out for any potential breaches.
 Additional materials and tools were on standby if the pillars start to tilt when the piles were cut, and the Land Transport Authority (LTA) worked out emergency procedures with the Singapore Civil Defence Force (SCDF).
 The underpinning works were carried out successfully.

 The Circle line station opened on 17 April 2010 when the line extended to Dhoby Ghaut station.